Huizhou: Transport

 Huicheng, the urban center of Huizhou, is served by the Jingjiu Railway (also known as the Guangmeishan Railway in Guangdong) with two stations: Huizhou West and Huizhou.
 Huizhou itself is vast as Los Angeles County with sparse rail service as compared with bay peer cities.

 Huizhou Pingtan Airport reopened in 2015.
 Additionally the town is about a one and one half-hour drive by bus from Shenzhen Bao'an International Airport.
 There are also coach bus services connecting Huizhou with Hong Kong International Airport.

 A mass rapid transit linking it to Shenzhen was under construction as of 2011.

 In April 2018, the China Daily announced that the world's first automatic railroad was currently under construction between Dongguan and Huizhou.
 As a pilot project, it would contain ten railway stations, driverless trains and robotic assistance for passengers with luggage and tickets.

 Language

-The main languages spoken in Huizhou are Hakka Chinese (Huiyang dialect), Huizhou dialect, Hokkien dialect, and Cantonese.
+The main languages spoken in Huizhou are Hakka (mainly Huiyang dialect), Cantonese, Hokkien, and Huizhou dialect.